ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 Blocks are time-stamped and protected with __cryptographic technology__ that is considered unbreakable.
 If a block is added it can’t be removed or altered.
 If you change a single bit of a transaction, the hash of this transaction will be completely different.
-So the __merkle root__ hash (Merkle trees are explained in the section blockchain) won’t be the same, the __nonce__ number will then be wrong and the block will be considered invalid.
+So the __merkle root__ hash (Merkle trees are explained in the section [blockchain](#blockchain)) won’t be the same, the __nonce__ number will then be wrong and the block will be considered invalid.
 In this way transactions are secure once chained to the blockchain.

 The cryptographic technology works with the principal of __public and private keys__ but hashing, we explained in the beginning of this post, is also a part of this technology.
 The private key is linked to the public key, but you can not find out the private key if you have the public key.
-The private key allows you to verify that you are the owner of the public key?
+The private key allows you to verify that you are the owner of the public key.
 To make transactions, you’ll need a unique key (private key) to make a digital signature to prove you are the owner.
 The private key is stored in your __wallet__.
 Your wallet can just be your identity , without any money, ethereum etc...  in it.